nicolevanderhoeven/doing-it-in-public/content/index.md

 ### Chapter 2.
 Principles for doing it in public

-#### Make it observable
+- Make it observable
 	- Observability of complex distributed systems
 	- Prefer visible work
 	- Own what you make
 	- Lead and lag indicators
-#### Make it continuous
+- Make it continuous
 	- The convergence of code and speech
 	- Continuous improvement in software development
 	- Agile and iterative, incremental work
 	- Learning sustainably
-#### Make it fun
+- Make it fun
 	- Cultivating playfulness and curiosity
 	- Learning useless things
 	- Learning things you have no business learning
 	- How to learn hard things
-#### Do it in a group
+- Do it in a group
 	- Learn within communities
 	- Get good at listening for signals
 	- Get good at asking for feedback and receiving it well
 	- Experiment

-###  Building a foundation for learning in public

-#### Chapter 3.
+### Chapter 3.
 Tier 0: Microlearning
+- Building a foundation for learning in public
 - Starting before you're ready
 - What if it could be easy?
 - Social media